urbaman/HomeLab/Kubernetes/Automation/ArgoCD/readme.md

 Have a Redis server up and running.

-Create a secret in the `argocd` namespace with the redis password in the `redis-password` key.
+Create a secret `argocd-redis-auth` in the `argocd` namespace with the redis password in the `redis-password` key.

 Create a `argocd-vaules.yaml` file (see example for HA with autoscaling), setting the redis values for host and secret.